SIGPLAN/SIGPLAN.github.io/Conferences/PLDI.md

 **Most Influential PLDI Paper Award**

-Each year a "Most Influential" PLDI paper from 10 years previously is chosen and an presentation is made at PLDI.
+Each year a "Most Influential" PLDI paper from 10 years previously is chosen and a presentation is made at PLDI.
 More details about this award and past winning papers can be found [here](/Awards/Conferences/PLDI).
 SIGPLAN also makes several other awards including an "Outstanding